ntepp/local_contexthub_rag/README.md

 * **Redis Caching:** Accelerates response times by storing loaded document sources, eliminating redundant processing.
 * **Interactive Interface:** Allows asking multiple questions about the same loaded context.

+## LangChain & LangGraph Integration

+This project leverages the power of LangChain and LangGraph to create a flexible and efficient RAG pipeline.

+* **LangChain:**
+    * Used for loading and processing documents from various sources (local files, web pages).
+    * Handles text splitting and embedding generation.
+    * Provides tools for interacting with vector stores (Qdrant).
+* **LangGraph:**
+    * Orchestrates the RAG pipeline by defining the steps involved in retrieving relevant documents and generating answers.
+    * Allows for the creation of stateful, multi-actor applications, enabling complex interactions with LLMs and vector stores.
+    * The project uses LangGraph to define the interaction between the retreival of the context, and the generation of the response by the LLM.
+* **LangSmith:**
+    * Provides observability and debugging capabilities for the RAG pipeline.
+    * Allows for tracking and visualizing the execution of the LangChain and LangGraph components.
+    * Helps in identifying bottlenecks and improving the performance of the application.
+    * Allows to create feedback datasets to improve the model.

 ## Prerequisites

 * Python 3.9+